PascalHonegger/ChaosConnect/README.md

 ```

 # Development

+## Prerequisites

+For local development JDK 16, Node 16 and a modern version of docker need to be installed.
+Our project also contains run configurations for IntelliJ, which is our IDE of choice.

 In order to run components natively in development mode, the following commands are good to get started:

 ```sh